The Cliff Railway as it was called in 1904

 I have seen quite a few photos showing that they planted trees between the two sets of tracks, but imagine they would have had to pull them out when they grew to any size.

-Actor Robert Morley, who spent part of his childhood in Folkestone said in his autobiography 'A Musing Morley', "What gave Folkestone, and in a sense myself, character, were the cliff-hangers, the lifts.
-I travelled in them on an average at least once a week, always my heart was in my mouth.
 It is this sense of danger that makes life sweet.
 I am numbed by the blaséness of astronauts, those laconic voices revealing their boredom.
 Even their names appear to me subnormal - Pete, Greg.
 My sister, who is called Margaret, and I, who was christened Adolf, used to scream loudly just before take-off.
 Count-down was signalled by closing the sliding doors, and then there would be the terrifying surge of water.
 We would look up at the seagulls circling far, far overhead, at the tiny figures in the car which was about to crash down on our heads, and scream.
 Of course, it never really hit us.
 We used to pass the car halfway.
 Sometimes it would be quite full, whereas our lift would contain only my sister, myself and our governess.
-I always wondered whether they adjusted the weight of the water, how it was that we rose and they sank without unseemly haste, while the balance was so unequal.
-At the top, splash-down was always carried out without a hitch.
-The car was accurately positioned to enable us to step out of it and hurry home to tea."

 Home

 I added this one because I have never seen these buildings in the foreground before.
-Does anyone know what they were?

-They couldn't have been changing huts, because they had no doors on them.
+They couldn't have been changing huts, because they had no doors on them

-Just heard from Alan Taylor about this one.
+Heard from Alan Taylor about this one.
 The reason this particular lift closed was because it couldn't compete with the motor charabancs which started running from Sandgate to Folkestone.

 Thanks Alan! :-)